Colorado Prescription Drug Monitoring Program

 The website was created to complement other websites focused on Colorado’s prescription drug use and abuse epidemic, as well as other statewide efforts at the Department of Regulatory Agencies (DORA).
 The website centralizes key regulatory information, and is a resource for providers and consumers when they have questions about the PDMP.
 You may contact the PDMP staff at 303.894.5957 or firstname.lastname@example.org.

-On October 13, 2016, the State Board of Veterinary Medicine adopted a new veterinary opioid policy for the prescribing and dispensing of opioids, in an effort to provide guidelines and assist prescribing veterinarians.
+On December 14, 2017, the State Board of Veterinary Medicine updated the veterinary opioid policy for the prescribing and dispensing of opioids to reflect changes from SB 17-146 Access to Prescription Drug Monitoring Program, which was signed into law on April 6, 2017.
+This policy was adopted in an effort to provide guidelines and to assist prescribing veterinarians.
 The Board believes that opioid use in a veterinary practice setting requires a unique policy that provides meaningful guidance to veterinarians who treat a wide variety of animals in Colorado.
 However, Colorado veterinarians may use an alternative approach if the approach satisfies the requirements of the applicable statutes, regulations, and standard of care.
-Download the new Veterinary Policy for Prescribing and Dispensing Opioids.

 FAQs: Veterinary Prescriptions and Pharmacies